buditanrim/buditanrim.github.io/_posts/2022-03-05-moving-to-substack.md

 Temporarily, I've decided to stop writing on my blog and move to [Substack](https://buditanrim.substack.com/).

-In the future, I hope to move to Ghost.
-But the migration requires some development time, and I'm still waiting for Stripe to be available in Indonesia.

-At some point, I want to be able to write full-time, and Ghost will be a wonderful platform to enable subscribers to support me through a subscription model.
+In the future, I want to be a fulltime writer.
+Substack enable subscribers to support me through a subscription model.

-How does this change affect you: Almost none.

-If you're a daily subscriber, you will receive less writing than before.
-You will get 1-2 newsletters right to your inbox.

-If you're a weekly subscriber, there will be no more summary emails every Saturday.
-Same, you will get 1-2 newsletters right to your inbox.
+You will still get the newsletter from me, but I will post it on my Substack page.
 You can access my Substack at [https://buditanrim.substack.com/](https://buditanrim.substack.com/)

 I'll still sharing tips and thoughts on [Twitter](https://twitter.com/buditanrim/) and [LinkedIn](https://www.linkedin.com/in/buditanrim/)